New to Telerik UI for Blazor? Download free 30-day trial

 There are two key ways to bind data:

-and some considerations you may find useful, such as showing the DefaultText when the value is out of the data source range:
+There are also some considerations you may find useful, such as showing the DefaultText when the value is out of the data source range:

-1. provide an IEnumerable<TItem> of the desired type to its Data property
+1. Provide an IEnumerable<TItem> of the desired type to its Data property.

-2. set a corresponding Value.
+2. Set a corresponding Value.
 If the Value is null, it will be populated with the first item from the data source.

-Data binding a DropDownList to a primitive type
+Data binding a DropDownList to strings

 @code {

-protected List<string> MyList = new List<string>() { "first", "second", "third" };
+private List<string> DropDownListData = new List<string>() { "first", "second", "third" };

-protected string MyItem { get; set; }
+private string DropDownListValue { get; set; } = string.Empty;

 protected override void OnInitialized()